searchwork/nwt-reading-contrib/README.md

 ### App Development

-If you are familiar with HTML/CSS/JavaScript development and are interested in contributing to the app development, please send a note to support@searchwork.org.
+If you are familiar with HTML/CSS/JavaScript and are interested in contributing to the app development, please send a note to support@searchwork.org.

 ## Frequently Asked Questions ##